Definition

 Customer Action

-Section titled “Customer Action”- Update your ETL processes to use the
+Section titled “Customer Action”- Update queries to use prefixed columns (

 Examples